 Our leaders are non-smokers.
 To learn more about our staff, please visit our Summer Leaders section.

-Our groups participate in well planned and substantial community service projects in between surfing in Hawaii, rafting in Alaska, zip lining in Costa Rica, climbing to the top of Machu Picchu in Peru, or marveling at the Big 5 on a safari in South Africa.
+Our groups participate in well-planned and substantial community service projects in between surfing in Hawaii, snorkeling in the Galapagos, zip lining in Costa Rica, climbing to the top of Machu Picchu in Peru, or marveling at the Big 5 on a safari in South Africa.
 We know when to pick up the pace to get the adrenaline flowing; we also know when it’s time to chill with some downtime on the beach.
 The balance of service and recreation is what sets our programs apart.
 By integrating adventure and recreational highlights into our itineraries, we are able to maintain a high level of enthusiasm.

 As you travel to new places and experience different cultures, your journey may challenge your ideas and preconceived notions.
 We recognize this and strive to provide an environment where you are free to question and learn.
 This is nurtured by our leaders’ open and non-judgmental guidance.
 The opportunity for growth through service learning is endless!

 Of all our summer programs, community service provides the greatest opportunity to interact with the local people and culture.
 Being exposed to families and children who have different customs and daily realities can broaden our perspective and raise our awareness of important issues.
 In a multicultural world, this education can break stereotypes and help us understand the role we play as global citizens.

 There really is a difference in how different summer programs operate!
 Motivated teens going away with qualified leaders is a given.
 But what sets us apart is the depth of our qualified personnel that allow us to perform with the greatest consistency at the highest level.